dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 }());
 ```

 This might be a great way to start, and also in many situations I do in fact still update positions this way.
-There is not just setting the value but also stepping out as well but I am not going to be getting into animation in this basic section.

-This is a good start, however there are a whole lot of other ways of setting position of an object, so let's look at a few more basic examples before moving on to some more advanced topics.
+Often I might need to work out some kind of expression and I just wan to apply it to a single axis of the object while preserving the state of the other axis values.
+There are however a whole lot of other ways of setting the state of the position though so lets look at a few more options.

 ### 1.2 - Using the set method of Vector3

-The set method of the Vector3 instance would be another option to set position from just directly setting the properties of the object with the JavaScript assignment operator.
-With this method I can just call the set method off of the instance of Vector3 at the position property of say the mesh object and pass number literals for a desired fixed position of the mesh object.
-The same can be done with the camera as well as that is also an object3d based object.
+The set method of the Vector3 instance would be another option to set object position to certain fixed values.
+With this method I can just call the set method off of the instance of Vector3 at the position property and pass number literals for a desired fixed position of the object.
+The first argument will be the value that I would like to set for x, followed by y and then z.

+On top of using the set method to set object3d position, an instance of Vector3 can be used as a value to give to the [Object3d.lookAt method](/2021/05/13/threejs-object3d-lookat/).
+Here I am making a clone of the position property of the mesh, and then using the add method of the copy of the Vector3 instance to translate the position for the camera to look at, making it a position that is slightly lower than the actual position of the mesh object.

 ```js
 (function () {